The weather is grey and miserable in England at the end of October, why not head off to one of these tempting destinations and make yourself happy?

 Another brilliant choice just up the road is the Punte Romano Beach Hotel (pictured above) which has a fabulous bar and restaurant area and a less impressive but caring kids club.
 If you fancy some golf, you cant go wrong with the Finca Cortesin.
 We actually have 2 nights here up for grabs in our travel auction and their pool suite is divine!

-For something completely different, why not tag on afew nights at the recently opened five star Sunborn SuperYacht Hotel right in the centre of Gibraltar.
+For something completely different, why not tag on a few nights at the recently opened five star Sunborn SuperYacht Hotel right in the center of Gibraltar.
 You can sail, explore the rock’s Nature reserve as well as swim and snorkel of Gibraltar’s beaches.
-Rates start at around £200 per night.
+Rates start at around £200 GBP per night.

-Under two hours away from London and warmer than the UK averaging around 18’C (but it can be rainy in October), we can always find something fun to do in Monaco even if its just billionaire yacht and supercar watching.
-For the kids there is the the Oceanographic Museum with a huge aquarium section and alot of gruesome pickled animals.
-There is a car museum, a naval museum and a stamp museum plus loads of free parks with ducks to feed and empty play areas.
+Under two hours away from London and warmer than the UK average (but it can be rainy in October), we can always find something fun to do in Monaco even if its just billionaire yacht and supercar watching.
+For the kids, there is the Oceanographic Museum with a huge aquarium section and a lot of gruesome pickled animals.
+There is a car museum, a naval museum, and a stamp museum plus loads of free parks with ducks to feed and empty play areas.

-This man made oasis in the desert has a million things to amuse.
+This man-made oasis in the desert has a million things to amuse.
 Water parks include Atlantis The Palm Marine World with a dedicated area for young kids, desert safaris, the snow dome, as well as shopping and fine dining for mum and dad.
-The massive Mall of the Emirates offers Magic Planet, Dubai’s largest indoor family entertainment centre as well as Ski Dubai.
-In fact why leave?
+The massive Mall of the Emirates offers Magic Planet, Dubai’s largest indoor family entertainment center as well as Ski Dubai.
+In fact, why leave?
 For a surreal but fun experience, why not try the Kempinski ski chalet with views over the slopes of Ski Dubai.

 Located within the 47 square miles that is Walt Disney World, in woodland and with its own golf course, this hotel offers a Spanish style exterior with a sleek and modern finish inside.
-The grounds are beautiful manicured as you would expect, with loads of greenery palms and grasses.
-There are two pools, one adults only and the other is “Explorer Island” a family playground with two water slides a splash pad, a rock climbing wall, sand volleyball and more.
-There is also a rooftop steakhouse, a golf course clubhouse and a main bar as well as poolside bar and grill.
+The grounds are beautifully manicured as you would expect, with loads of greenery palms, and grasses.
+There are two pools, one adult only and the other is “Explorer Island” a family playground with two water slides a splash pad, a rock climbing wall, sand volleyball, and more.
+There is also a rooftop steakhouse, a golf course clubhouse, the main bar as well as poolside bar and grill.

-At upwards of £265 per night which including a complementary bus to the four theme parks, whats not to like!
+At upwards of £265 GBP per night which including a complimentary bus to the four theme parks, what’s not to like!